Applied Behavior Analysis

-Behavioral Consulting is a service designed to assess a child’s behavior in many different environments.
-Our consultants are either BCBA/BCaBA or are working towards qualifications needed to become board certified.
+The Behavior Analysts and Behavioral Consultants are professionals that assess a child’s behavior in many different environments.
+Our Behavior Analysts and Behavioral Consultants are either BCBA/BCaBA or are working towards qualifications needed to become board certified.
 Through observation and the application of Applied Behavior Analysis (ABA) principles our consultants can determine the factors influencing certain behavior, and teach the child positive replacement behaviors.

 Our goal at New Story is to teach positive replacement behaviors that can be used in everyday situations in order to improve the child’s behavior over time.
 Areas of focus include decreasing verbal and physical aggression, self-injury, property destruction, and task refusal; while increasing communication, social skills, attention to task, and participation in academic tasks/demands.

 The Behavior Analysts and Behavioral Consultants conduct Functional Behavior Assessments and develop each students individualized Positive Behavior Support Plan.
 New Story develops programming based on each child’s specific needs.

 Registered Behavior Technicians

 RBT’s practice under the close, ongoing supervision of a BCBA and/or BCaBA.
 The RBT is primarily responsible for the direct implementation of the behavior analytic services.

 By providing students with behavioral and academic support there is a reduction in disciplinary incidents, increased safety for students and improved academic outcomes.

 Classroom Support Staff (CSS) are responsible for providing direct services to the students attending New Story.
 They assist with implementation of the student’s Individual Education Program (IEP), as well as the ABA principles outlined in each student’s Positive Behavior Support Plan.